 Grange Park History

-Grange Park was developed from the grounds of Ribbleton Hall, a Victorian manor house.
+Grange Park was developed from the grounds of the historic Ribbleton Hall - a Victorian manor house.
 The hall was built in 1865 by Thomas Birchall, a local solicitor and one-time mayor of Preston.
-After Thomas Birchall’s death, the hall had various occupants.
-The building was used as a boy’s preparatory school during the 1920s and, in WWII, as a base for the ATS and US troops.
+After Thomas Birchall's death, the hall had various occupants.
+The building was used as a boy's preparatory school during the 1920s and, in WWII, as a base for the ATS and US troops.